farhannz/Avaritia/README.md

 #### For first time usage:
 - Select your BP installation folder
-- When you login, you will need to enter your authentication code from email
+- When you login, it will count as a new device so it will ask for auth code.

 #### For updating the application:
 Currently there is no auto updater for the application.